 Rosie Revere's Big Project Book for Bold Engineers

 Engineered!: Engineering Design at Work

-Engineer Academy, by Steve Martin and Nastia Sleptsova
+Engineer academy - are you ready for the challenge?.
+By Steve Martin and Nastia Sleptsova